tyrelh/tyrelh.github.io/posts/what-im-learning-in-2022.md

 ---
 # What I'm Learning in 2022
 #### March 23, 2022

+Here are some things that I'd like to learn more about in 2022.
+This is kindof a reference for myself.
+So I can look back at this next year and reflect on what I learned and what I wanted to learn.
+[Let me know on twitter](https://twitter.com/tyrelhiebert) if you are learning these same things or you have any tips or resources to share!

 ![Logo montage of all the technologies outlined in this article](what-im-learning-in-2022.jpg)

 ## Index